 Refrigerator and Freezer Repair Services

 MAS – Electronics offers repair services for many brands of refrigerators and freezers.
-Our Duluth-based repair shop provides quality repairs with a 24-hour turnaround time and lifetime warranty.
+Our Buford-based repair shop provides quality repairs with a 24-hour turnaround time and lifetime warranty.
 We also offer a convenient mail-in service to repair broken parts.
 Contact MAS – Electronics or all of your appliance repair needs by calling (678) 228-8422.